-Adam Dostalik is a sophomore from Des Moines, Iowa.
-He is currently majoring in instrumental music education and minoring in conducting.
-He has been playing the piano for 13 ½ years and trombone for nine years.
+Adam Dostalik is a junior from Des Moines, Iowa.
+He is majoring in instrumental music education and minoring in wind conducting.
+He has been playing the piano for 14 ½ years and trombone for ten years.
 In high school, Adam was a four-time member of the Iowa All-State music ensembles, performing with the orchestra on three occasions and the band one time.
-He played in his school’s wind ensemble, jazz syndicate, and various chamber ensembles.
-Additionally, he organized and conducted his high school’s musical pit on three occasions, leading the ensemble through productions of Into the Woods, Bye Bye Birdie, and Footloose.
+He was honored with the John Phillips Sousa award in 2016.
+Additionally, Adam was selected as a member of the inaugural Big 10 Trombone Choir, which performed at the 2018 International Trombone Festival at the University of Iowa.

 Nat has studied since 2014 under Ms. Megumi Kanda, Principal Trombone for the Milwaukee Symphony Orchestra.
 In 2016 he was recognized by the Wisconsin School Music Association as an Exemplary Soloist and as a Finalist in the Milwaukee Symphony Orchestra’s Stars of Tomorrow Concerto Competition.
 He was also honored with both the John Philip Sousa Award and the Louis Armstrong Award by his high school Director of Bands.

 Throughout high school, Nat performed with the Milwaukee Festival Brass; Milwaukee Youth Symphony Orchestra Senior Symphony; UW-Milwaukee Youth Jazz Ensemble; Cedarburg High School Symphonic Band, Marching Band, Jazz Ensemble, and Pit Orchestra; and the Wisconsin School Music Association High School State Honors Music Project.
 In 2015, he was selected for the Honors Band in the High School Honors Performance Series at Carnegie Hall.
 Nat is a member of the Tri-M Music Honor Society and the International Thespian Society.

 In addition to his trombone studies Nat has been active in his school, church and community through participation in Varsity Boys Soccer (All Conference Goal Keeper and Scholar Athlete), Student Council (Senior Class President), Teens Teaching Tolerance, National Honors Society (Vice President), volunteering and mission work.

-Katie Franke a sophomore from Falls Church, Virginia, and is pursuing her bachelor’s degree in trombone performance at the Indiana University Jacobs School of Music.
+Katie Franke is a junior from Falls Church, Virginia, and is pursuing her bachelor’s degree in trombone performance at the Indiana University Jacobs School of Music.
 She graduated from JEB Stuart High School, and has been playing trombone since fourth grade.
 Katie previously studied with Craig Mulcahy, the principal trombonist for the National Symphony Orchestra, from 6th through 12th grades.
 She also previously studied with John Huling.

 In addition to music, Katie enjoys photography, sports, and hiking in her spare time.